Summary

 Goals

-- Archivable bulletins to access previous versions
+- Archiving bulletins for access to previous versions

-- Clear communications for members and visitors
+- Clear communication for both members and visitors

 It started from a wireframe...